-It’s also worth mentioning that, in animal models, curcumin disrupts the growth of harmful organisms and eradicates them from the body while helping to repair the stomach lining.
+It's also worth mentioning that curcumin disrupts the growth of harmful organisms and eradicates them from the body while helping to repair the stomach lining.

 In the liver, turmeric helps increase cholesterol elimination by boosting bile production.
 There are a number of ways to encourage normal cholesterol levels and consuming foods that help your body use its cholesterol stores is one of them.
 Combining regular turmeric consumption with fiber-rich meals even more effectively cleanses your system of cholesterol by trapping and ushering it to the colon for elimination.